eoumenwa/Dare.ioProjects/PROJECT 12: Ansible Refactoring & Static Assignments (Imports and Roles) .md

 ## Ansible Refactoring & Static Assignments (Imports and Roles)

-In this project we will continue working with ansible-config-mgt repository and make some improvements of the existing code by refactoring it, creating assignments, and learning how to use the imports functionality.
-Imports allow to effectively re-use previously created playbooks in a new playbook - it allows tasks to be organized and reused when needed.
+In this project we will continue working with ansible-config-mgt repository and make some improvements of the existing code by refactoring it, creating assignments, and

+learning how to use the imports functionality.
+Imports allow to effectively re-use previously created playbooks in a new playbook - it allows tasks to be organized and reused

-Side Self Study: For better understanding or Ansible artifacts re-use - read this article.
+when needed.

 ### Code Refactoring

 Refactoring is a general term in computer programming.
 It means making changes to the source code without changing expected behaviour of the software.
-The main idea of refactoring is to enhance code readability, increase maintainability and extensibility, reduce complexity, add proper comments without affecting the logic.
+The main idea of

+refactoring is to enhance code readability, increase maintainability and extensibility, reduce complexity, add proper comments without affecting the logic.

 ### Step 1 - Jenkins job enhancement

 Since every new change in the codes creates a separate directory which is not very convenient and consumes space on Jenkins servers with each subsequent change.
-This will be enhanced by introducing a new Jenkins project/job requiring Copy Artifact plugin.
+This will be

+enhanced by introducing a new Jenkins project/job requiring Copy Artifact plugin.

 1. Go to Jenkins-Ansible server and create a new directory called ansible-config-artifact for storing all artifacts after each build.